laravel/docs/configuration.md

 	RewriteCond %{REQUEST_FILENAME} !-f
 	RewriteRule ^ index.php [L]

-If `Options +FollowSymLinks` creates a 500 error, try replacing it with `Options +SymLinksIfOwnerMatch`.
+If your web host doesn't allow the `FollowSymlinks` option, try replacing it with `Options +SymLinksIfOwnerMatch`.

 ### Nginx